-Architecturally speaking, the Pantheon is a significant achievement in the ancient world, since every dome is made of concrete, made up of the soil of Pozzolana.
+Architecturally speaking, the Pantheon is a significant achievement in the ancient world, since the dome is made of concrete, from soil from Pozzolana.
 It is the largest domed structure in the ancient world and is so strong that it has survived to this day.

 The word "Pantheon" means "rule of the gods" in Greek.
 In various ancient mythologies, such as Sumerian and Greek, this word described a temple.
 And indeed, the ancient Roman structure that remains intact to this day was originally used as a temple for all the gods - Pantheon.

-The date of the inauguration of the Pantheon as a gift to the Pope, by Emperor Phocas , is celebrated to this day in the Christian world as the "Halloween Night".
-Among those buried in the floor of the pantheon is the painter Raphael and the kings of Italy.
+The date of the inauguration of the Pantheon as a gift to the Pope, by Emperor Phocas, is celebrated to this day by the Christian world as "Halloween Night."
+Among those buried in the floor of the Pantheon is the painter Raphael and the kings of Italy.

 TipsThere are guided tours of the Pantheon free of charge.
 There is no need to book a spot in advance.